mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 - Artistically, Jol is by far the most cosmopolitan of the kingdoms.
 Their culture is influenced by dozens of other nations.

-- **Suggested Encounters:** Aja mistakes the Precursors for emissaries from a distant kingdom; her advisers jostle for position by offering favours to the Precursors and end up tearing the kingdom apart; bands of rival artists stalk the boardwalks of Jol by night, fighting for the Precursors' attention in bloody rapier duels.
+- **Suggested Encounters:** Aja mistakes the Precursors for emissaries from a distant kingdom; her advisers jostle for position by offering favors to the Precursors and end up tearing the kingdom apart; bands of rival artists stalk the boardwalks of Jol by night, fighting for the Precursors' attention in bloody rapier duels.

 - **Perid:** Expansionist Perid is a loose coalition of hill tribes and mercenary bands who have conquered several small kingdoms in recent years.